arunpraba/reactjs.org/src/content/learn/reacting-to-input-with-state.md

 </Sandpack>

 Although this code is longer than the original imperative example, it is much less fragile.
-Expressing all interactions as state changes lets you later introduce new visual states without breaking existing ones.
-It also lets you change what should be displayed in each state without changing the logic of the interaction itself.
+Expressing all interactions as state changes enables you later introduce new visual states without breaking existing ones.
+It also enables you change what should be displayed in each state without changing the logic of the interaction itself.

 <Recap>